Medical Assistant (AAS)

 You will need to bring copies of the following documents to your first class and give them to your instructor.

-• Immunizations Requirements (for the Pdf. click here): EMT-ImmunizationsCPR-Insurance-Requirements
+• Immunization Requirements (for the Pdf. click here): EMT-ImmunizationsCPR-Insurance-Requirements

 • MMR, Varicella, TB (2-step), Tdap, HEP B, Flu Vaccine (current season).